-- 72. Plaintiff realleges and incorporates by reference the allegations contained in the preceding paragraphs. - 73.
-Section 1 of the Fourteenth Amendment to the United States Constitution prohibits states from denying "to any person ... the equal protection of the laws." - 74.
-Under 42 U.S.C. § 1983, municipal defendants are "persons" liable for unconstitutional customs, practices, and policies, and failure to train their law enforcement officers. - 75.
-Under 42 U.S.C. § 1983, every person acting under color of state law who deprives another person of his or her constitutional rights is also liable at law and in equity. - 76.
-Defendant City of Manchester has intentionally developed and implemented a custom, practice, and/or policy in which it detains, harasses, threatens, disperses, and charges panhandlers who are poor for allegedly "obstructing vehicular traffic on public streets" under New Hampshire's disorderly conduct statute, see RSA 644:2(II)(c), even when the panhandlers are in a public place and do not step in the roadway.
+- 98. Plaintiff realleges and incorporates by reference the allegations contained in the preceding paragraphs. - 99.
+Section 1 of the Fourteenth Amendment to the United States Constitution prohibits states from denying "to any person ... the equal protection of the laws." - 100.
+Under 42 U.S.C. § 1983, municipal defendants are "persons" liable for unconstitutional customs, practices, and policies, and failure to train their law enforcement officers. - 101.
+Under 42 U.S.C. § 1983, every person acting under color of state law who deprives another person of his or her constitutional rights is also liable at law and in equity. - 102.
+Defendant City of Manchester has intentionally developed and implemented a custom, practice, and/or policy in which it detains, harasses, threatens, disperses, and charges panhandlers who are poor for allegedly "obstructing vehicular traffic on public streets" under New Hampshire's disorderly conduct statute, see RSA 644:2(II)(c), even when the panhandlers are in a public place and do not step in the roadway. - 103.
+Manchester city officials have known or should have known about the existence of this custom, practice, and/or policy. - 104.
+This custom, practice, and/or policy is enforced only against panhandlers who are poor based on an irrational hostility towards this powerless group of citizens. - 105.
+While the City of Manchester has charged people like Ms. Petrello for engaging in peaceful panhandling in public places near roadways, the City does not threaten to disperse, cite, or arrest drivers who actually decide to stop in response to a panhandling solicitation and, thereby, may be causing an obstruction.

-- 77. Manchester city officials have known or should have known about the existence of this custom, practice, and/or policy. - 78.
-This custom, practice, and/or policy is enforced only against panhandlers who are poor based on an irrational hostility towards this powerless group of citizens. - 79.
-While the City of Manchester has charged people like Ms. Petrello for engaging in peaceful panhandling in public places near roadways, the City does not threaten to disperse, cite, or arrest drivers who actually decide to stop in response to a panhandling solicitation and, thereby, may be causing an obstruction. - 80.
-The City also does not threaten to disperse, cite, or arrest (i) similarly-situated members of the public who ask motorists to slow down and pull over to buy lemonade or have their car washed or (ii) campaigning politicians or protesters who engage in speech near roadways directed at motorists. - 81.
-Accordingly, the City, through this custom, practice, and/or policy and its selective application, has deprived Plaintiff Theresa Petrello of her right to equal protection of the law in violation of the Fourteenth Amendment of the United State Constitution. - 82.
-The City of Manchester acted with deliberate indifference and/or willful blindness to the strong likelihood that unconstitutional conduct will result from the implementation of this custom, practice, and/or policy. - 83.
-The City of Manchester knew or should have known of the serious risk that this custom, practice, and/or policy would result in unconstitutional conduct.
+- 106. The City also does not threaten to disperse, cite, or arrest (i) similarly-situated members of the public who ask motorists to slow down and pull over to buy lemonade or have their car washed or (ii) campaigning politicians or protesters who engage in speech near roadways directed at motorists. - 107.
+Accordingly, the City, through this custom, practice, and/or policy and its selective application, has deprived Plaintiff Theresa Petrello of her right to equal protection of the law in violation of the Fourteenth Amendment of the United State Constitution. - 108.
+The City of Manchester acted with deliberate indifference and/or willful blindness to the strong likelihood that unconstitutional conduct will result from the implementation of this custom, practice, and/or policy. - 109.
+The City of Manchester knew or should have known of the serious risk that this custom, practice, and/or policy would result in unconstitutional conduct. - 110.
+The City of Manchester failed to train its police officers about the First Amendment right of individuals to peacefully panhandle in public places adjacent to roadways and how to properly apply RSA 644:2(II)(c), thereby permitting Officer Brandreth to be in a position to selectively and in a discriminatory fashion violate Ms. Petrello's constitutional rights. - 111.
+The City of Manchester knew or should have known that such training was inadequate and would lead to improper conduct by its employee police officers, but nonetheless exhibited deliberate indifference to the unconstitutional effects of those inadequacies. - 112.
+The City of Manchester's failure to train its officers directly resulted in the violation of Ms. Petrello's Fourteenth Amendment rights. - 113.
+As a result of the violation of her equal protection rights under the Fourteenth

-84. As a result of the violation of her equal protection rights under the Fourteenth Amendment by Defendants, Ms. Petrello suffered and continues to suffer actual and irreparable harm, including interference with her First Amendment rights, the chilling of her freedom of speech, the deprivation of her liberty, fear, humiliation, and embarrassment.
+Amendment by Defendants, Ms. Petrello suffered and continues to suffer actual and irreparable harm, including interference with her First Amendment rights, the chilling of her freedom of speech, the deprivation of her liberty, fear, humiliation, and embarrassment.